 - Creating and filing a significant amount of paperwork

-- Collecting evidence to build a case argument that shows you are the victim of negligence
+- Collecting evidence to build an argument that shows you are the victim of negligence

 - Interviewing relevant witnesses and documenting their accounts